aalto-speech/AaltoASR/INSTALLATION.md

 will install the binaries and libraries on the correct places.
 This location can be changed with the option -D CMAKE_INSTALL_PREFIX=/path to the cmake command.

-For a debug build, add -D CMAKE_BUILD_TYPE=Debug to the cmake command (before the path).
+For a debug build, add -DCMAKE_BUILD_TYPE=Debug to the cmake command.
+For an optimized build add -DCMAKE_BUILD_TYPE=Release.

 Normally, if available, the FFTW library is used, otherwise the KissFFT library is used.
-To force the KissFFT library, add -D KISS_FFT=1 to the cmake command.
+To force the KissFFT library, add -DKISS_FFT=1 to the cmake command.

 ## Creating an Eclipse project